Team Canada goalkeeping combination: Samuel Montembeault not mentioned - Dose.ca

 For Slovakia, Juraj Slafkovsky will be there.

-Lane Hutson and Cole Caufield have a chance (even if they don't hit) and will definitely be among the finalists.
+Lane Hutson and Cole Caufield have a chance of making the US squad (even if they don't hit) and will definitely be among the finalists.

 And for Canada, Nick Suzuki has a good chance of representing the club.
-I haven't even mentioned Samuel Montembeault, who, at the start of the season, seemed certain to be there.
+I haven't even mentioned Samuel Montembeault, who, at the start of the season, had a good chance of being in Milan.

 In his 32 thoughts editorial, Elliotte Friedman didn't mention the Québécois goalie when he was talking about Canadiens goalies.